How do Facebook Posts Work? - [Take a closer look]

 It's important to note that Facebook posts can also be shared outside of the News Feed.
 For example, if a user likes or comments on a post, it may appear in their friends' News Feeds as well.

-Additionally, users can share posts directly with others via private messages, Facebook Messenger, groups, or through other social media platforms.
-In fact, this has changed for the better than in the past.
+Additionally, users can share posts directly with others via private messages, Facebook Messenger, groups, or other social media platforms.
+In fact, this has changed for the better from the past.

 Content from posts that either empowers, educates, or entertains people tends to attract more engagement.